Yayoi period: Emergence of Wo in Chinese history texts

 The earliest written records about people in Japan are from Chinese sources from this period.
-Wo, the pronunciation of an early Chinese name for Japan, was mentioned in 57 AD; the Na state of Wo received a golden seal from the Emperor Guangwu of the Later Han dynasty.
+Wo, the pronunciation of an early Chinese name for Japan, was mentioned in AD 57; the Na state of Wo received a golden seal from the Emperor Guangwu of the Later Han dynasty.
 This event was recorded in the Book of the Later Han compiled by Fan Ye in the 5th century.
 The seal itself was discovered in northern Kyūshū in the 18th century.
 Wo was also mentioned in 257 in the Wei zhi, a section of the Records of the Three Kingdoms compiled by the 3rd-century scholar Chen Shou.

 Early Chinese historians described Wo as a land of hundreds of scattered tribal communities rather than the unified land with a 700-year tradition as laid out in the 8th-century work Nihon Shoki, a historical but heavily narrative streamlined account of Japan which dates the foundation of the country at 660 BC.
 Archaeological evidence also suggests that frequent conflicts between settlements or statelets broke out in the period.
 Many excavated settlements were moated or built at the tops of hills.
 Headless human skeletons discovered in Yoshinogari site are regarded as typical examples of finds from the period.
 In the coastal area of the Inland Sea, stone arrowheads are often found among funerary objects.

 Third-century Chinese sources reported that the Wa people lived on raw fish, vegetables, and rice served on bamboo and wooden trays, clapped their hands in worship (something still done in Shinto shrines today), and built earthen-grave mounds.
 They also maintained vassal-master relations, collected taxes, had provincial granaries and markets, and observed mourning.
 Society was characterised by violent struggles.